While UFW is easy to configure and maintain, for advanced control, you can use the classic tool iptables.

 Allow traffic from specific IP

-To allow traffic from specific IP, execute the command in a similar fashion to the given syntax:
+To allow traffic from a specific IP, execute the command in a similar fashion to the given syntax:

 sudo iptables -A INPUT -s [IP_Address] -j ACCEPT